 For most people, buying a new home is the most expensive investment they will make in their whole life.
 With costs running into the hundreds of thousands (or millions if you are super-rich!), it is essential to take your time when buying a new place.
 This is as true for first-time buyers stepping foot onto the property ladder as it is for people who have bought a house before.
 Failing to take all the key things into account around finding and buying a property could lead you to making the wrong choice.
 With so much at stake in terms of money and your happiness, this is not a good move.

-The best thing to do in order to avoid this is thinking about what crucial elements come into play in this situation.
+The best thing to do in order to avoid this is thinking about what crucial elements come into play in this situation, as well as making sure you have adequate home insurance.
 But what are the major things to think about when buying a home?

 Budgeting for any decorating costs

 An important thing to factor in when buying your new home is the additional cost of any decorating work you plan to carry out.
 Even if there is no real need to decorate in terms of condition, you will still want to put your own stamp on the new place.
 Make sure to think about what you might want to do on any home you buy and budget for this accordingly first.
 The good news is that giving your new home a smart makeover does not have to cost lots.
 Window shutters are a superb example of this and give a great-value way to instantly add classic style to your new property.
 Shutters pricing is often not as expensive as people believe, especially if you fit them yourself.
 Other inexpensive design ideas include using funky bean bag chairs to liven up bedrooms or putting fresh paint on the walls.